Capital punishment in India: Trial court

-After the completion of proceedings as prescribed by the Code of Criminal Procedure, the judge pronounces the judgment in a case under Section 235.
+After the completion of proceedings as prescribed by the Code of Criminal Procedure (Bharatiya Nagarik Suraksha Sanitha), the judge pronounces the judgment in a case under Section 235.
 In case of conviction of the accused, there shall be a mandatory pre-sentencing hearing as according to Section 235(2), Code of Criminal Procedure.
 The Code of Criminal Procedure, 1973, also contains a provision regarding special reason for death sentence.
 Section 354(3) of the Code provides that the court must record "Special reasons" justifying the sentence and state as to why an alternative sentence would not meet the ends of justice in the case, according to the principle 'Life imprisonment is the rule and death sentence is the exception'.

 Confirmation by High Court

 After the decision and sentencing by the Court of Sessions, a high court needs to confirm it for the death sentence to be valid.
 The high court may confirm the death sentence awarded by the Court of Sessions, pass any other sentence warranted by law, annul the conviction, convict the person of any offence for which the Court of Sessions might have convicted them, order a new trial on the same or amended charge or acquit the accused person under Section 368, Code of Criminal Procedure.
 The High Court may also enhance the sentence awarded by the Court of Session to death sentence according to Section 386 (c), CrPC.
 The High Court shall not enhance the sentence awarded to the accused without giving them a reasonable opportunity of showing cause against such enhancement and while showing such cause, the accused may even plead for acquittal or reduction of sentence awarded by the Court of Session.
 Additionally, the State Government or the Central Government under Section 377, CrPC may direct the public prosecutor to appeal to the High Court against the sentence granted by the Court of Session on grounds of inadequacy.
 Further, exercising of its suo-moto revisional powers under Section 397, CrPC read with Section 401, CrPC, the High Court may, even in the absence of an appeal enhance the sentence awarded by the Court of Session.
 The High Court may also in accordance with Section 367 of the Code conduct or direct further inquiry into or additional evidence to be taken on any point bearing upon the guilt or innocence of the convicted person.
 Unless directed by the High Court, the accused need not be present during this period of this inquiry or when additional evidence is taken.
 The High Court also has the power under Section 407 of the CrPC to withdraw a case pending before a subordinate court and conduct the trial, and may award the sentence of death.